harry-dev-general/mbh/docs/05-troubleshooting/SERVICE_WORKER_INTERFERENCE_ISSUE_OCT_2025.md

-# Service Worker Interference Issue - October 2025 (UNRESOLVED)
+# Service Worker Interference Issue - October 2025 (RESOLVED)

 ## Overview
-This document details a critical unresolved issue discovered on October 24, 2025, where task scheduler pages fail to load in production with 502 errors.
+This document details a critical issue discovered on October 24, 2025, where task scheduler pages failed to load in production with 502 errors.
+The issue was caused by service worker interference and has been resolved.

 ## Issue Summary
 - **Problem**: Task scheduler pages (`task-scheduler.html` and `task-scheduler-debug.html`) are returning 502 errors